-In Part 1 of this two-part episode, Dr. Hal King interviews Ted McCall, Ed.D., faculty member at the College of Food Innovation and Technology (CFIT) at Johnson & Wales University, to discuss the integration of food safety education within the culinary arts.
-Together, they explore how future chefs are being trained to prioritize food safety from day one—and why that foundation is critical for the industry’s future.
+In Part 2 of this conversation, Dr. Hal King continues his discussion with Ted McCall, Ed.D., faculty member at the College of Food Innovation and Technology (CFIT) at Johnson & Wales University.
+They dive deeper into the importance of food safety education in culinary programs, the evolving mindset of today’s culinary students, and how classroom lessons translate to real-world practices in professional kitchens.

 Have a food safety question you’d like us to answer in a future episode?